jlesage/docker-firefox/README.md

 containers.
 If so, this could be your primary way to update Docker images.

 An other way is to have the image be automatically updated with [Watchtower].
-Whatchtower is a container-based solution for automating Docker image updates.
+Watchtower is a container-based solution for automating Docker image updates.
 This is a "set and forget" type of solution: once a new image is available, Watchtower will seamlessly perform the necessary steps to update the container.